 10. Can I use computer courses for renewal credit?

 Yes, if you can show that they enhanced your professional growth and can relate them to one or more of the Teacher/SSP or Principal Quality Standards.
 You will need to provide a certificate or transcript that shows that you completed the course, how many clock hours or semester hours of credit you earned, and the date you completed the course.

 11. Can I send in renewal credit to CDE as I earn it?

-No, please include evidence of renewal credit with your renewal application.
+No, evidence of renewal credit needs to be uploaded into your renewal application.
 You may apply to renew six (6) months prior to expiration.

 12. I previously held a certificate with both my teaching and special services endorsements on it.
 I now have two licenses.
 Do I have to fill out two applications and pay two renewal fees?

-Yes, you will submit two applications with a renewal fee for each license.
-When renewing more that one type of license at the same time, you may be required to upload the same documents into two separate renewal applications.
+Yes, you will submit an application with a renewal fee for each license.
+When renewing more that one type of license at the same time, you may submit the same professional development activities.

 14. Can I use all of my student teacher mentorship hours for renewal credit?

 You may use a total of 45 clock hours of mentorship for renewal credit.

 15. I recently received a student teacher form verifying renewal credit.
 Do I send that form to CDE and do you keep it on file for me?

-No, please maintain your renewal credit information and submit it in your complete renewal application at the appropriate time.
+No, you need to maintain your renewal credit information and submit it in your complete renewal application at the appropriate time.

 16. I'm retired and want to get licensed again.
 What do I need to do?

-You may renew your professional license with six (6) semester hours of college/university credit or 90 clock hours of professional development (i.e. in-service activities, workshops, etc.).
-You can apply for a five (5)-year substitute authorization if you want to substitute teach.
-For more information on substitute authorizations please see the substitute authorization section.
+You may renew your professional license with six (6) semester hours of college/university credit or 90 clock hours of professional development (i.e., workshops, online trainings, etc.).
+Or, you may apply for a five (5)-year substitute authorization if you wish to substitute teach.
+More information on substitute authorizations can be found here.